-Coronavirus fears are continuing to grip the United States, causing scores of events to be canceled across the country in an attempt to prevent the spread of COVID-19.
+Coronavirus fears continue to grip the United States, causing scores of events to be canceled across the country to prevent the spread of COVID-19.

-However, Universal Studios is following Disney’s lead keeping its theme parks in Florida and California open as well.
-Tom Schroder, a spokesman for Universal Studios, explained that while they remain open, health is a top priority for Universal team members.
+However, Universal Studios follows Disney’s lead keeping its theme parks in Florida and California open.
+Tom Schroder, a spokesman for Universal Studios, explained that while they remain open, health is a top priority for Universal Team Members.

 He told the Hollywood Reporter:

 “We are in frequent contact with health officials, our own health experts and others in our industry and we are closely monitoring the situation.
 We are communicating with our team members and reinforcing our best-practice health and hygiene procedures.
 We are also educating them on basic preventive measures.
 In addition, we are reviewing and enhancing our already aggressive cleaning protocols.
 And for the comfort and convenience of our guests, we are increasing the number of hand-sanitizer units in our parks.
 We will continue to closely monitor the situation and be ready to act as needed.”

 Like Tokyo Disney Resort, Universal Studios Japan also closed its doors on February 28 after a request from the Japanese Prime Minister.
 Like Tokyo Disneyland, Univeral Studios Japan is scheduled to reopen on March 15, 2020.

 Here is the official statement on the theme Park website: